antievictionmappingproject/covid-19-map/README.md

 # Evictions Moratoriums Map

-Mapping states and municipalities that are enacting a moratorium on evictions due to the corona virus pandemic.
+Mapping states, counties, and municipalities that are enacting a moratorium on evictions due to the corona virus pandemic.

 ## Data Source